ButterFrameworkTeam/ButterFramework/README.md

 ====================

-ButterFramework is a project created by Buttershy http://www.github.com/Buttershy
+ButterFramework is a project created by Buttershy. http://www.github.com/Buttershy

 Translation help and correction by Serravir.